-Halloween is right around the corner and I am celebrating in advance with this snickers peanut butter cheesecake dessert!
+Halloween is right around the corner and I am celebrating in advance with this snickers peanut butter cheesecake recipe!
 Wait maybe I should ask first if you celebrate Halloween because not everyone does.
 I don’t like Halloween mainly because I am not a fan of scary things (movies, zombies, vampires, haunted hay rides etc) but I do LOVE the candy that goes with Halloween celebrations so I am in full support of this holiday.
-Clearly I couldn’t wait to dig into the candy bag (Milky Way Cupcakes).
+Clearly I couldn’t wait to dig into the candy bag as I shared my new favorite cupcakes with you, these Milky Way Cupcakes.

 At this time of the year, the candy aisle becomes a mini-happy place for me where I can pick up my favorite packs of snickers, M&Ms, Twix and Milky Way all on sale.
 But sometimes I feel greedy grabbing 4 or 5 or 6 individual bags (or is it just me?).
 Which is why I love the Mars candy variety packs- one bag including all my favorites!
 I picked up two of these last week for the kids that will be knocking come Thursday night.
 Unfortunately, when they arrive there will be no Snickers.
 I fished them out to make this snickers peanut butter cheesecake.

 It’s a peanut butter cheesecake filled with chunks of snickers bars folded into the cheesecake and topped with homemade brown sugar salted caramel sauce and more snickers!!
 The cheesecake is oh so creamy, sweet, salty and crunchy at times when you get a bite of a snickers chunk.
 The salted caramel drizzle was just the right amount of salty to give you that reminiscent classic snickers candy we all love.